manish-garodia/manish-garodia/projects/dba-essentials-test/manage-pdb/prepare-setup/prepare-setup.md

 1. Save in your downloads folder.

 We recommend using this stack to create a self-contained/dedicated VCN with your instance(s).
 Skip to *Task 3* to follow our recommendations.
-If you would rather use an exiting VCN then proceed to the next task as indicated below to update your existing VCN with the required Egress rules.
+If you would rather use an existing VCN then proceed to the next task as indicated below to update your existing VCN with the required Egress rules.

 ## Task 2: Add Security Rules to an existing VCN